dailybruin/prime/README.md

 ## How To Run

 1. Install mongod and make sure it is running using `mongod`.
-2. Install npm.
+2. Open mongo shell with `mongo`.
-3. Run `npm install`.
+3. Type `use prime` and then `db.dropDatabase()` to drop database.
-4. Run `node keystone.js`.
-Note - by default, keystone runs on port 3000.
-To run on a custom port instead, run `echo "PORT={PORTNO}" >> .env`.
+4. Install npm.
-5. The website should now be available at localhost:3000. (or whatever port you specified).
+5. Run `npm install`.
-6. To access th2e Keystone CMS, navigate to localhost:3000/keystone.
+6. Run `node server.js`.
+The website should now be available at localhost:3000. (or whatever port you specify).
-7.  _Important_: To update the frontend on prod, run `npm run build-frontend`.
+7. Featured articles can be configured in config.js.